sanriodev/sanriodev/README.md

 - 🦆 I have a rubber duck on my desk with a punk outfit.
 He helps me debug.
 His name is Lennart
 - 🌐 I have my own coding playlist on spotify.
 - 📚 I'm an avid reader, always on the lookout for the next great tech book or other media.

-I am a Junior Full Stack Developer dedicated to contributing my skills and expertise to our team's projects.
-While my primary focus is on my work at my job, I have a deep passion for open source projects and am always eager to contribute when I find the time to do so.
-My commitment to continuous learning and growth drives my interest in collaborating with the open source community whenever possible.

-Let's shape the digital world together! 🌍

 - 🍺 Prost